 Death and Personal Representatives: Variation of the devolution of an estate: Instruments of variation: documents

-HMRC’s policy with regard to unsolicited documents is set out in TSEM1710.
-If therefore an unsolicited instrument of variation is received, and there is no immediate cause to look at it, it should be dealt with in strict accordance with TSEM1715.
+HMRC’s policy with regard to trust deeds is set out in TSEM1705.
 This does not however apply if the covering letter refers to Inheritance Tax and asks that it be passed on to HMRC - Trusts and Estates-IHT.
 In such a case you should act as requested, but write to the sender indicating that you have not considered the instrument for CGT purposes.

 Exceptionally in an enquiry case you may consider it appropriate to call for an instrument of variation to check

 - that it has been validly made, and

 - that the conditions set out in CG31650 have been complied with

 - in the case of an HMRC Trusts and Estates case, to consider the identity of the settlor.